 A program which cares for only school age children and operates for less than seven hours each day during the time school is not in session, and conducts at least 50% of its program outdoors.
 Child day camps must register with ODJFS each year.
 To receive reimbursement for publicly funded child care, the child day camp must be accredited by the American Camping Association (ACA) and submit the certificate annually with the day camp registration.

 What Are the Benefits of a Licensed program can provide a caretaker and child with regulated, quality care through state and federal requirements monitored by ODJFS for compliance.
-This can include healthy and safety, staff Professional
+This can include health and safety, staff Professional

 Development training, CPR and First Aid, background checks, and additional monitoring